 “That’s right,” he said.
 “Do you want to see the real me?”
 He reached for his throat like he had a zipper there.
 My eyes were probably bugging out of my head.

-Ursula gave him a warning look.
+Ursula gave him a look.
 “Jimmy,” she growled.

 “No,” he backed off, “I’m afraid you couldn’t handle it.”

 Getting a grip, I called his bluff.
 “I can handle it.
 Let’s see what you’ve got under there.”
-But he’d picked up the sports section and seemed to be studying the baseball stats.
+But he’d picked up the sports section and seemed to be using his magnifying glass to study the baseball stats.
 When he looked up, he gave me a big old wink.

 I might’ve forgotten this incident, but a few days later I heard the buzzing of what sounded like an electric razor coming from our guests’ bathroom.
 I’d heard that sound before, but what was it?
-A bear—a real bear, I mean—would have no use for such a thing.
-And wasn’t he a real bear?
+Unless he was a shaver, one of those bears that try to make themselves look more human by shaving off all their fur, he’d have no use for such a thing.
+Wasn’t he a real bear?
 Of course he was.
-The question made me think that I was starting to get some serious mileage on my brain.
+The question made me think I was getting some serious mileage on my brain.

-I liked the bears, but I didn’t find them easy to know.
+I liked the bears, but as the weeks went by I still didn’t find them all that easy to know.
 Especially Jimmy.
 One day he and I went down the hill to a coffee house.
 I’d noticed that caffeine kind of opened him up.

 “So Jimmy,” I asked him when we’d found a table and were blowing on our drinks, “What’s it like to be a bear?”

 “Hmm.
 What’s it like to be a bear?
 I don’t know.
 Why don’t you ask our barista?”
-He gave a nod in the direction of the shaver behind the counter.
+He gave a nod in the direction of the counter.